 How to find it

-The Great Square of Pegasus gallops into the fall sky just after dark around the September equinox, which falls annually on or near September 23.
+The Great Square of Pegasus gallops into the fall sky just after dark around the September equinox, which falls in 2017 on September 22.
 Look to the east to northeast just above the horizon.
 If you are in dark skies, the river of stars known as the Milky Way streams overhead through the Summer Triangle.

 Four stars of nearly equal brightness make up the Great Square of Pegasus: Scheat, Alpheratz, Markab and Algenib.
 A landmark of the Northern Hemisphere’s autumn sky, it looks like a celestial baseball diamond or a great big square.
 To find it, first of all use the Big Dipper to star-hop to Polaris the North Star.
 By drawing an imaginary line from any Big Dipper handle star through Polaris, and going twice the distance, you’ll always land on the W or M-shaped constellation Cassiopeia the Queen.
 A line from Polaris through the star Caph of Cassiopeia faithfully escorts you to the Great Square of Pegasus.